Keyfactor/k8s-orchestrator/README.md

 - K8SCert - Kubernetes certificates of type `certificates.k8s.io/v1`
 - K8SSecret - Kubernetes secrets of type `Opaque`
 - K8STLSSecret - Kubernetes secrets of type `kubernetes.io/tls`
+- K8SCluster - This allows for a single store to manage a k8s cluster's secrets or type `Opaque` and `kubernetes.io/tls`.
+This can be thought of as a container of `K8SSecret` and `K8STLSSecret` stores across all k8s namespaces.
+- K8SNS - This allows for a single store to manage a k8s namespace's secrets or type `Opaque` and `kubernetes.io/tls`.
+This can be thought of as a container of `K8SSecret` and `K8STLSSecret` stores for a single k8s namespace.
+- K8SJKS - Kubernetes secrets of type `Opaque` that contain one or more Java Keystore(s).
+These cannot be managed at the cluster or namespace level as they should all require unique credentials.
+- K8SPKCS12 - Kubernetes secrets of type `Opaque` that contain one or more PKCS12(s).
+These cannot be managed at the cluster or namespace level as they should all require unique credentials.

 This orchestrator extension makes use of the Kubernetes API by using a service account to communicate remotely with certificate stores.
 The service account must have the correct permissions